kiranrgupta26/GoOnline/README.md

-# Online Shopping App
+# GoOnline
-An android app for online shopping
+GoOnline is an Online Shopping Android App.